backdround/go-fstree/README.md

 # FSTree

 FSTree is a module that works with filesystem trees driven by yaml.

+It can:
-Module can make new fs tree that described in yaml.
-Also it can check existing filetree by the given yaml description.
-This package is intended to use in tests.
+- make new filetree that described by yaml
+- check existing filetree by the given yaml description.

 ### Installation